zhiyuanw101/zhiyuanw101.github.io/_posts/2020-12-10-Transaction.md

 - **Recoverable schedule**: Transaction commit only after all transactions whose changes they have read commit
   - don't commit until all changes read have committed, such that if one of the changes is aborted, we could abort
+  - could have cascade aborts

 - **Avoid cascading aborts (ACA)**: Transaction only read changes of committed transactions
   - **ACA** ==> **Recoverable**
+  - no aborts

 ### Locking